ahmedkaludi/easy-appointments/trunk/readme.txt

 25. Admin panel - Report - Export page

 == Changelog ==
+= 3.12.16 (2025-11-05)
+* Added the time feature in the Vacation section. #196
+* Added Room booking shortcode to list of room to be booked #204
+* Fixed Warnings and other code imrovment

 = 3.12.15 (2025-09-18)
 * Added German/European time format needs to be added. #162
 * Added an option to change label of 'Customer Search' #177